GetShortstack/docs/docs/README.md

 ### Final Thoughts

-Hopefully this was a useful introduction to Shortstack!
+Hopefully this was a useful introduction to Brev!
 <a href="/#/full" target="_blank">The full docs are here.</a>

 Do you have any questions?
 Feature requests?
 Something missing from the docs?
 Wanna chat?